-- Share prices in the Athens Stock Exchange (ASE) recorded strong positive returns in 2023, and continue rising in 2024, outperforming euro area stock markets; also, average volatility in the ASE in 2024 is lower than the 2023 average (Chart 49). - Share prices of Greek listed companies fell compared to two weeks ago, while equity prices in the euro area rose.
-Share prices of banks, energy and utilities and basic materials fell more than the wider market (see Table 7.4).
+- Share prices in the Athens Stock Exchange (ASE) recorded strong positive returns in 2023, and continue rising in 2024, outperforming euro area stock markets; also, average volatility in the ASE in 2024 is lower than the 2023 average (Chart 49). - Share prices of Greek listed companies overall remained broadly unchanged compared to 8 weeks ago, as a sharp drop that occurred at the beginning of August was reversed towards the end of the period under review, in line with developments in euro area and other stock markets around the world.
+Share prices of consumer goods, energy and utilities and basic materials fell more than the wider market (see Table 7.4).